Central Goulburn Valley Football League: Goulburn Valley Second Eighteens Football Association (1926–1936) and renaming

 In June, 1950, the Goulburn Valley Football League 13.14 – 92 defeated Central Goulburn Valley Football League 8.15 – 63.

 The CGVFL officially went into "recess" at the 1953 CGVFL – AGM, but never reformed as a football competition.

-A thorough history of this rural Australian rules football competition can be found in a great 1949 article in the Shepparton Advertiser by clicking on this citation.
+A thorough history of this rural Australian rules football competition can be found in a 1949 article in the Shepparton Advertiser by clicking on this citation.